informedcitizenry/6502.Net/Docs/MemoryAndAddressing.md

     lda score
 ```

-The `.org` directive serves the same purpose.
+The `.org` directive serves the same purpose (though this feature is being deprecated).

 ```
         .org $c100